lucas-portela/SPX/README.md

 </div>
 ```
 ### What can I explain about it all?
-1. You can get any property of some element by writing the first letter of the property name in lower case followed by any CSS selector in brakets
+1. You can get any property of some element by writing the first letter of the property name in lower case followed by any CSS selector in brackets
 2. The properties you can get are only those six:
     * h = element's height
     * w = element's width